rust-lang/this-week-in-rust/draft/2021-02-03-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [aquamarine](https://github.com/mersinvald/aquamarine) bringing you inline diagrams for your rustdocs.
+This week's crate is [fancy-regex](https://github.com/fancy-regex/fancy-regex) a regex implementation using regex for speed and backtracking for fancy features.

-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/874) for the suggestion!
+Thanks to [Benjamin Minixhofer](https://users.rust-lang.org/t/crate-of-the-week/2704/877) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!